Il due di giugno

 Each year the parade begins with a rousing rendition of the national anthem, Il canto degli italiani—better known as Fratelli d’Italia (Brothers of Italy) from its opening line--and "La Fedelissima" (The Most Faithful), the official march of the Carabinieri Central Band.
 Members of the Italian Armed Forces, Red Cross (Croce Rossa), police, firefighting brigades and other units stride through the streets.
 The unique Bersaglieri, marksmen famed for their speed, jog briskly in formation.

 There is a ceremonial laying of a wreath at the tomb of the Unknown Soldier at l'Altare della Patria a Massa (better known as the Vittoriano).
-Chiefs of other countries and members of the diplomatic corps pay their respects at the Quirinale, home of the Presidente d’Italia.
+Representatives of other countries pay their respects at the Quirinale, home of the Presidente d’Italia.

 The day’s dramatic highlight is a flyover by the Frecce Tricolori.
 Nine Italian Air Force planes, officially known as the Pattuglia Acrobatica Nazionale (National Acrobatic Patrol), fly over the Vittoriano in tight formation, trailing green, white and red smoke.
 The evening ends with a grand display of fireworks.